aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/compression-optimization/optimize-gif-compression-java-aspose-imaging/_index.md

 ---
-title: "Master Lossy GIF Compression in Java with Aspose.Imaging: A Developer's Guide"
+title: "Learn How to Reduce Animated Image File Size in Java"
 description: "Learn how to perform lossy gif compression and compress animated gif files using Aspose.Imaging for Java.
 Reduce file size while maintaining quality."
 date: "2026-03-20"
 weight: 1